Why use GraphQL?

 GraphQL is hot right now.
 It’s a promising technology – adopted by major players such as GitHub, Shopify, Netflix and The New York Times.
 Venture capitalists seem equally bullish on its future promise, with Apollo recently raising $22 million for its suite of developer tools for GraphQL.

 But is the hype justified?
 Is it better than alternatives (namely REST)?
-And, is it right for your product?
+And, is it right for your product and API development?

 What is GraphQL

 GraphQL stands for “Graph Query Language.”
 It’s an open-source backend language for writing data queries, data manipulation and API development, coupled with a runtime for fulfilling these queries.
 It’s similar to REST, but offers a host of advantages that we’ll explore in this post.